bright/new-www/_posts/2018-09-12-definition-of-done.md

   - Passed acceptance tests
   - Can be immediately deployed to the production environment

-Bear in mind that feature stages may depend on many factors like peer review process, application environments, deployment process, acceptance testing and the way we cooperate with the client.
+Bear in mind that feature stages may depend on many factors like peer review process, application environments, deployment process, acceptance testing and the way you cooperate with the client.
 They are never fixed and should be determined for each project individually.

 ## Win-Win

 ![Happy image](/images/definition-of-done/happy.jpg)

 Clear workflow and unequivocal Definition of Done are necessary for the smooth work of the team.
 When the project manager is well informed about the progress and possible delays he can communicate it well to stakeholders.
-In case of any obstacles, the project manager can respond quickly and facilitate the development process.
+In case of any obstacles, he can respond quickly and facilitate the development process.
 On the other hand, developers do not have the stressful feeling of prolonged work over the feature because it is divided into clear phases.
-No more "almost ready features" is beneficial to the whole team as it reduces misunderstandings and allows you to notice the problems that occur much earlier.

-TODO QUALITY!
+Definition of done ensures that you are delivering features that are truly done at the appropriate level of quality.